 Replacing the mid-hump overdrive with one that has more options for tonal tweaking can also work very well.
 This option makes a great choice for a number of reasons:

-If you are using a different set-up though, then that mid-boost might be more than you need or want.
-And so opting for a tweakable overdrive can work well here.
+If you are using a different setup though, then that mid-boost might be more than you need or want.
+As such, opting for a tweakable overdrive can work well here.
 You can still adjust the EQ to add focus to your tone, without it sounding so strong in the mids.